iamhuraira/personal_portfolio_website/README.md

 ### Useful resources

-- [w3schools](https://www.w3schools.com/) - This helped me with the introduction into the rules of each language.
+- [w3schools](https://www.w3schools.com/) - This helped me with the introduction to the rules of each language.
 - [mozilla developer](https://developer.mozilla.org/) - This helps me with questions.
 - [Youtube](https://www.youtube.com/) - This helps me with tutorials.